Get Your Patents and Trademarks Registered

 Do we bill flat rate patent applications and fixed fee trademark applications?Yes, long before it was even cool, our boutique IP firm began billing flat fee patents and trademark filings.
 Here's a short list of our flat rate costs for patent and trademark applications.

-Do we provide a free initial consultation?Yes, our initial consultations are always free.
+Free initial consultation?Yes, our initial consultations are always free.
 We do not charge anyone until they have signed our engagement and provided an initial retainer.

 Email vlin@icaplaw.com anytime or call (949) 223-9623 to schedule a free initial consultation.